Pedicure With A Wart

 - The development of small skin projections

-Wartfound on the skin’s surface is not harmful and may disappear without treating them.
+Wartfound on the skin’s surface is not harmful and may disappear without treatment.

 However, some warts need to be evaluated by a physician.

-The wart may also recur after full treatment.
+The wart may also recur after complete treatment.
 Hence, it is necessary to use various types of therapy.